Cybersecurity is a business activity.

 Our Support service is designed to leverage your existing leadership and resources to maximize their knowledge and experience by augmenting with a team of security and compliance experts.
 Our team provides auxiliary support and resources to address and remediate your business’ information security challenges with cost-effect and business-driven solutions.

 Our Fortress service evaluates your current requirements, needs and business goals, and designs the most appropriate business solution utilizing your existing resources and services, and reducing the risks of any gaps by proposing cost-effective technologies for sustainment and growth.

 CRI Advantage has been a leader in cybersecurity, risk management, and security professional staffing for businesses, federal agencies, as well as state and local government departments for more than 25 years.

-Our security engineers have Certified Information Systems Security Professional (CISSP) and related certifications and are proficient in forensic, discovery, network analysis, IA certification, and exploit tools.
+Our Cyber Advisors professional and industry-related certifications (Certified Information Systems Security Professional (CISSP), Certified Information Security Auditors (CISA) and are experienced across cybersecurity domains; including forensic, discovery, network analysis, IA certification, and exploit tools.

 We specialize in:

 - Protect & Defend Information and Information Systems

 - Business defense: Application remediation, Security logs, Vulnerability discovery, Incident response